Multipurpose Text Processing Tools

 awk

-awk is a programming language and primarily used for field based processing. awk also provides filtering capabilities like those supported by grep and sed along with some more nifty features.
+awk is a programming language and widely used for text processing tasks from the command line. awk provides filtering capabilities like those supported by the grep and sed commands, along with some more nifty features.
 And similar to many command line utilities, awk can accept input from both stdin and files.

 Regexp filtering